• Skip to primary navigation

 All you need in the way of supplies are the following items:

-• Small hole punch
+• 1/8″ hole punch

-• Bakers twine, thin string or yarn
+• Bakers twine or thin string

 • Optional: extra cardstock if you want to substitute in some non-Christmas card pieces